 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments NCPs are tagged with a NCP sites.
-The NCPs constructed in each centre which unique identifier which during phase 1 of the Round 7 includes the name of the includes the details of the implementation, the project that centre, the date of donor and sub-grantee to was suspended during 2010, have construction, the SRs enable proper tracking. already been mapped and can be involved in the l and the proper tracking. viewed in the GIS database hosted construction, the source by the PR. of funding, etc. by the TK. oj junung, etc. The assumption was that the Global Fund Resources were additional to what other partners and the country was doing and attribution was not the intentions of the Global Fund.
+The NCPs constructed in each centre which unique identifier which during phase 1 of the Round 7 includes the name of the includes the details of the implementation, the project that centre, the date of donor and sub-grantee to was suspended during 2010, have construction, the SRs enable proper tracking. already been mapped and can be involved in the g viewed in the GIS database hosted construction, the source by the PR. of funding, etc. The assumption was that the Global Fund Resources were additional to what other partners and the country was doing and attribution was not the intentions of the Global Fund.
 At the country level, the mapping of NCPs was sufficient as a tool to inform prospective funders on the location of NCPS regardless of the funder.
 However there is resistance from the PR and CCM to label the NCPs constructed using Global Fund funds with the Global Fund Logo after receiving clearance from the Secretariat to use the Global Fund Logo for this purpose.
 Currently the terms and conditions of the Global Fund grant does not encourage use of the Global Fund Logo hence the clearance.
-Recommendation 40 (High) NERCHA should ensure NERCHA The Global Fund Secretariat's Comments: See response to Recommendation 35.
-Noted The Global Fund Secretariat's Comments: that: Country's Commonts 31 March (d) In light of the various audit (a) Bill of quantity Country's Comments: 2012 findings on NCPs, the overall strategic direction and construction plan is Prior to receiving this report a decision had already been taken by the PR that the of project has been refined certified by an construction of NCPs beyond 2010 would by the NCP stakeholder independent be outsourced to construction group which includes engineer/quantity management consultant firm.
+(High) NERCHA should ensure NERCHA The GlobalFundSecretariat'sComments: See response to Recommendation 35.
+24 Noted The Global Fund Secretariat's Comments: that: Country's Commonts: 31 March 2012 (d) In light of the various audit (a) Bill of quantity Country's Comments: 2012 findings on NCPs, the overall strategic direction and construction plan is Prior to receiving this report a decision had already been taken by the PR that the of project has been refined certified by an construction of NCPs beyond 2010 would by the NCP stakeholder independent be outsourced to construction group which includes engineer/quantity management consultant firm.
 For Ministry of Tinkhundla surveyor. construction of big structures (regional Administration and (b) NCPs are ARV Warehouses) the PR has used certified Development (MOTAD),